 - Make it simple enough to appear clear on a 60-70px website header (but also a Times Square billboard)

 And that’s it!

-By the way, if you liked this article, you might want to sign up for the Design Newsletter, the mailing list which I originally sent this to.
+By the way, if you liked this article, you might want to sign up for Design Hacks, the mailing list which I originally sent this to.